aaronang/aaronang.github.io/_posts/2018-10-06-stl-benchmark-comparison-cpp-vs-julia.md

 | C++      | 409.210 μs |
 | Julia    | 815.896 μs |

 Thank you all for the feedback!
 It was a fun and educational ride.
-Hopefully, someone is able to spot potential improvements in the Julia implementation.
+The lesson here is that C++ is more performant than Julia when optimized.
+However, when a newcomer to C++ and Julia writes software, it is not unlikely that the Julia implementation will be as performant as the C++ implementation.
+In other words, I think more knowledge is required to write performant C++ than performant Julia.

 ### Update 2